tulasidamarla/algorithms-and-data-structures/sorting alogirthms/heapsort.md

   - Min heap is a complete binary tree in which min element is at the root.
   - Max heap is a complete binary tree in which max element is at the root.
 - The time complexity of heap for insert, find min and delete min are O(logn), 1, O(logn).
-- Heap can be implemented as a binary, ternary, .... or a n-ary tree.
+- Heap can be implemented using an array,  binary tree, ternary tree, .... or a n-ary tree.
 - Most common implementation of heap is binary tree.
-Heap needs a complete binary tree.
+  - Heap needs a complete binary tree.
   - Disadvantge of using Binary tree is, it consumes more space because it needs pointers

+Binary Tree Types
+- Strict binary tree --> Any node in the tree will have either 0 or 2 sub nodes. <br>
+- Complete binary tree --> There will be no null nodes from root to last leaf node. <br>
+- Full binary tree --> Its a complete binary tree with all leaf nodes at same level. <br>

 Time complexity of various operations of min heap

   <table>